mgmartel/WP-Tiles/readme.txt

 1. Example of tile templates (plain)

 == Changelog ==

+= 0.3.1 =
+* Added option to use random colors for tile texts (colors and opacity configurable)

 = 0.3 =
 * Added option for cut-off point small-screen / big-screen templates